abdullahmujahidali/ResumeParser-JobMatcher/README.md

-# Django OpenAI Resume Parser and Job Matcher
+# Smart Resume Parser and Job Matcher

 A Django application that integrates with OpenAI to provide two main features: